rogelioprieto/linux-tips/_posts/2021-03-25-how-to-install-discovar-ubuntu-20.04.md

 ```
 where ```NNNNN``` is the Discovar version, in this example 52488 is the version.

 9. Delete the repository url.
-Open the file and delete the last two lines added in previously step.
+Open the file and delete the last two lines added previously.
 ```bash
 $ sudo gedit /etc/apt/sources.list
 ```